G-Research/ParquetSharp/CONTRIBUTING.md

 git checkout -b my-fix-branch master
 ```

-- Follow our Coding Rules.
+- Follow our coding rules.
-- Run the test suite to ensure you your changes don't break existing functionality
+- Run the test suite to ensure your changes don't break existing functionality
 - Commit your changes using a descriptive commit message.

 ```bash